Jaime Morales Carazo: Involvement with the PLC

 In 1993 he was responsible for the development of statutes for the Liberal Constitutionalist Party (PLC), re-written on the occasion of the Party's centenary celebration.
 In 1996 he was Head of Campaign for the PLC and the Liberal Alliance that won the national elections.
 In November 2001 he was elected National Deputy to the Legislative Assembly as a member of the Blue and White Bench, serving for five years as President of the Commission on the Environment and Natural Resources.
 During the administration of 1997–2001 he was Personal Adviser with the rank of Minister of the President and Chairman of the National Council for Sustainable Development (CONADES).

 He was the campaign manager for the Liberal Alliance, whose presidential candidate was his godson Arnoldo Alemán, for the 1996 elections.

 Vice President of the Republic of Nicaragua

 On May 28, 2006, Morales Carazo accepted the nomination to run for the vice presidency, as a running mate to Daniel Ortega, the FSLN and the Alliance "Unity Nicaragua Triumphs".
 Ortega went on to win the national election held on November 5, 2006.
 Morales Carazo assumed the position of Vice President on January 10, 2007.

 Deputy to the Central American Parliament

-After leaving office, Morales Carazo was sworn in as Member of the Central American Parliament (PARLACEN) at a special event at the headquarters of the regional forum in Guatemala.
-He was sworn in by Manolo Pichardo.
+After leaving office, Morales Carazo was sworn in as Member of the Central American Parliament (PARLACEN) by Manolo Pichardo at a special event at the headquarters of the regional forum in Guatemala.